B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/overview.rst

 chewBBACA performs the schema creation and allele calls on complete or draft genomes resulting from de novo assemblers.

-.. important:: chewBBACA only works with **python 3** (automatic testing for Python 3.8 and Python 3.9
-               with GitHub Actions).

-.. warning:: We strongly recommend that users install and use **BLAST 2.9.0+**, as
-             chewBBACA's modules have been extensively tested with that version of BLAST.

 The general workflow of chewBBACA is represented in the following image:

 .. image:: http://i.imgur.com/aqNsv7i.png